 Schwartz Deli in Montreal is one of Canada’s oldest and most famous delis.
 We went here for a late breakfast/early lunch and got sandwiches to go.
 Their sandwiches have more meat on them than I even knew could fit on a sandwich.

 Visit Place d’Armes Square & Notre Dame Basilica

 Next, I recommend visiting Place d’Armes Square, Montreal’s most famous square, located in the heart of Old Montreal.
 Check out the Notre Dame Basilica!
-This cathedral was really beautiful architecture and is an iconic sight in Montreal.
+This cathedral has really beautiful architecture and is an iconic sight in Montreal.

-Fun Fact: Canadian superstar Celine Dion was married here!
+Fun fact: Canadian superstar Celine Dion was married here!